+Mr. Hester

-Mr. Cumbee, Mr. Hester Family Systems Study of marital and family processes as related to the work of the Christian minister; particular attention given to procedures for enrichment and problem solving in ministry to families.
+Study of marital and family processes as related to the work of the Christian minister; particular attention given to procedures for enrichment and problem solving in ministry to families.
 Spring or Fall.
 2-3 semester hours.
 Prerequisite: M 4300.

-M 4324 Pastoral Counseling
+M 4324 Pastoral Counseling Theory Mr. Cumbee

-Staff Study of theories of and practice in pastoral counseling.
-Spring.
-3 semester hours.
+A theoretical approach to the art of pastoral counseling.
+Emphasis is placed upon psychological and theological theories basic to the practice of pastoral counseling.
+Fall.
+2 semester hours.
 Prerequisite: M 4300.